 EU Defense Procurement & Export Control Policies

-Updated thresholds in the EU Defense Procurement Directive in 2014: the thresholds above which the EU Directive applies have been revised: €414 000 for supplies and services, and €5.18 million for works contracts.
-See our new Report.
+Updated thresholds in the EU Defense Procurement Directive: the thresholds above which the EU Directive applies have been revised: €414 000 for supplies and services, and €5.18 million for works contracts.

 Certification of Defense Companies: companies and production plants established in the EU who want to become an officially registered business to be allowed to receive defense items listed on the EU Military List under a transfer license from a supplier established in another Member State, need to be registered under the competent Export Control Authority of the EU member State where they are established.
-The EC website of DG Enterprise displays the companies that are certified according to EU Directive 2009/43 that regulates the transfer of defense items between EU Member States.
+The below referenced EC website displays the companies that are certified according to EU Directive 2009/43 that regulates the transfer of defense items between EU Member States.
 This Database displays information about the companies that are officially recognized as being “Certified” under EU and national law.
 Certification is granted at national level and is meant to recognize the capacity of defense companies to receive military equipment with the obligation to respect all the conditions attached to the license for those products.
 Certificates are recognized by all EU Member States.
-The EC is currently (April 2014) studying the reasons and impact of the lack of use of this Directive, since very few companies have applied for certification.
+You can see the list of certified companies here: http://ec.europa.eu/growth/tools-databases/certider/

 Implementation of EU Directive 2009/81: All EU Member States transposed the EU Directive that regulates defense and sensitive security procurement.
 In the two years following the deadline for its implementation in September 2011, about 900 contracts have been awarded under Directive 2009/81, representing a total of €1.8 billion.
 Those contracts were published in TED, the official EU Public Procurement portal which covers all procurement announcements covered by EU legislation. http://ted.europa.eu/TED/main/HomePage.do